“Many hands lighten the load!” This saying could not be

 this blog occasionally uses affiliate links and I will be compensated if you purchase after clicking on my links, at no extra cost to you. read full disclosure here

 Why Is a Customizable Chore Chart Necessary?

 Keeping track of chores gets more difficult over time.

 When I had only one child, it was pretty easy for me to keep track of… well, everything.
 Myself, my husband, the baby, the dog.
 However, as we added a 2nd, then a 3rd, I noticed that it became increasingly difficult to keep track of everyone’s needs.

 The sooner you begin teaching your child that she is part of a team and requiring her to do her part to serve the family, the better.
 Once you have chores and responsibilities assigned to every member of the family, the best way to keep track of all of it is to not store it in your head.

-Get Everything Out in a Visual and Tangible Way.
+Use a Customizable Chore Chart to Display Everything in a Visual and Tangible Way.